RonChits/Default-Probability/README.md

 ## Limitations and Future Work.
 - Limitations

-  **Computational resources**: Models from observations made they only need strong Computers and resource maximisation techniques these improving overall perfomance.
+  **1. Computational resources**: Models from observations made they only need strong Computers and resource maximisation techniques these improving overall perfomance.
 - Future Work.

-**Use of Ensemble Methods**: combining our XGBoost model with other well-performing models using ensemble techniques like stacking or bagging.
+  **1. Use of Ensemble Methods**: combining our XGBoost model with other well-performing models using ensemble techniques like stacking or bagging.
 With the above presentation, future work will  combine models to yield their strengths.

-**Bayesian Optimization**:Bayesian optimization techniques, like Hyperopt or Optuna, intelligently explore the hyperparameter space, focusing on areas that are more likely to yield better results.
+  **2. Bayesian Optimization**:Bayesian optimization techniques, like Hyperopt or Optuna, intelligently explore the hyperparameter space, focusing on areas that are more likely to yield better results.

 ## License:
 MIT License